BrenoFariasdaSilva/TextSync/README.md

 This command will simply open the `client` and `server` folders and run the `npm install` command, which will install all the dependencies of the project.
 ## Useful Documentation:
 - [Fly Steps Guide](https://fly.io/docs/hands-on/install-flyctl/)

+## `Q&A:`
+- ***`What is the purpose of the project?`***: The purpose of the project is to create a collaborative text editor, that is, a text editor that can be used by multiple users at the same time, where each user can see the changes made by the other users in real time.
+- ***Ẁhy aren't the client handling the collisions from the generated UUIDs?***: The client isn't handling the collisions from the generated UUIDs because the probability of a collision is so low that it is not worth the effort to handle it.
+The probability of a collision is 1 in 2^122.
+For more information, see [this](https://en.wikipedia.org/wiki/Universally_unique_identifier#Random_UUID_probability_of_duplicates).